 Amazingly, these men completed the road in just one hour; all 380 miles (612 km) of it, and with road signs erected by the day’s end!

 Now Iowa possessed a road that within a year was widely recognised as the standard of the world.
-“This is a real road, and even when the ocean-to-ocean highway shall be a fact in the luxurious future, transcontinental automobile travelers may continue to look forward to this particular stretch in pleasant anticipation.” wrote Victor Eubank, after completing the pioneering Raymond and Whitcomb cross-country tour in 1912.
+“This is a real road, and even when the ocean-to-ocean highway shall be a fact in the luxurious future, transcontinental automobile travellers may continue to look forward to this particular stretch in pleasant anticipation.” wrote Victor Eubank, after completing the pioneering Raymond and Whitcomb cross-country tour in 1912.

 The Death of Mary Reeser, 1951

 On the morning of July 2, 1951, Mary Reeser’s landlady arrived at her door with a telegram.
 Trying the door, she found the metal doorknob to be uncomfortably warm to the touch and called the police.
 They entered the room and were greeted with a disturbing scene.

 Reeser’s remains, which were largely ashes, were found among the remains of a chair in which she had been sitting.
 Only part of her slippered left foot and her backbone remained along with her skull.
 Plastic household objects at a distance from the seat of the fire were softened and had lost their shapes.
 Reeser’s skull had survived and was found among the ashes, but shrunken ‘to the size of a teacup’.